cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 by manually checking the connections from your client to the proxy and/or Stratum 1 server.

-First, let's rule out that it is some kind of firewall issue by verifying that you can actually connect to the appropriate ports on those servers:
+First, let's rule out that it is some kind of firewall issue by verifying that you can actually connect from your client to the appropriate ports on those servers:

 ```bash
 telnet <PROXY_IP> 3128